-Any person seeking a benefit under U.S. immigration law—a visa, permanent residency (a “green card”), or citizenship—must submit a written application.
-At some point during the process, that person will also interact directly with an immigration officer or official by attending an interview at a consulate or at an immigration office.
-Most of the time, the officer or official will essentially confirm what the applicant put on their written application.
+Any person seeking a benefit under U.S. immigration law—a visa, permanent residency (a "green card"), or citizenship—must submit a written application.
+At some point during the process, that person will also interact directly with an immigration officer or official, by attending an interview at a consulate or at an immigration office.
+Most interviews aren't a big deal; the officer or official will essentially confirm what the applicant put on their written application.

 During an interview, however, applicants frequently mix things up, leave things out, or get confused.
 Sometimes they tell an immigration officer something that is not true.
 This happens for a variety of reasons.